BDF-manual-maintenance/BDF-Manual/source/guide/TD.rst

   # input for tddft
   $tddft
   imethod  # imethod=1, starts from rhf/rks
     1
   isf      # isf=0, no spin-flip
     0
   itda     # itda=0, full TDDFT.
 Change to itda=1 for a TDA calculation
     0
   idiag    # Davidson diagonalization for solving Casida equation
     1
-  iroot    # For each irrep, calculate 1 root. on default, 10 roots are calculated for each irreps
+  iroot    # calculate 1 root for each irrep.
+By default, 10 roots for each irrep
     1
-  memjkop  #maximum memory for Coulomb and Exchange operator.
-512MW(Mega Words).
+  memjkop  # maximum memory for Coulomb and Exchange operator.
+512 MW (Mega Words)
     512
   $end